 Sonoma County maintains a diverse assemblage of land uses, all with different natural resource concerns.
-The RCD offers natural resource conservation assistance to all property owners and land managers within its district.
+The RCD offers natural resource conservation assistance to all urban and rural property owners and land managers within its district.
 We have technical assistance available to residents in Sonoma County who may be concerned about:

 In developed areas, roofs, pavement, and other impervious surfaces prevent stormwater from soaking into the ground.
 Instead, it runs over the land surface and directly into storm drains or small tributaries, and then into larger streams.
 Unable to handle the increased water volume and flow, these water bodies often experience eroded banks, incised channels, loss of habitat and aquatic life, and increased flooding and property damage.
 In addition, stormwater can carry a broad mix of harmful chemicals, bacteria, sediments, fertilizers, oil, and grease to nearby waterways and water bodies.
 Retaining as much stormwater as possible on the land— rather than letting it run directly into storm drains—can help keep harmful flows and pollutants out of our streams and rivers.
 Additionally, storing this stormwater for use in times of no rain or to increase groundwater infiltration can also be greatly beneficial to homeowners and watershed health.
 The RCD can provide financial or technical assistance with stormwater.
 Our comprehensive guidebook to managing stormwater is available for download: Slow it.
 Sink it.
 Spread it.
 Store it!